 A cheap and easy treat is to fill an ice cube tray with puppy food or other treats and then fill with water or chicken/beef broth and freeze.

 Rawhides are not considered a food item.
 Thus, it is not covered by any labeling, processing, or content laws, and it may contain chemical preservatives.
 According to Associated Content, imported rawhide chews often contain toxins including arsenic, lead, titanium oxide, formaldehyde, chromium salts, mercury, cadmium, and bromine.
 Even with the use of these highly questionable preservatives, the FDA reports that Salmonella has been detected in some of the imported chews.
 In the US and Canada, refrigerated trucks provide safer transport and the hides are generally only treated with hydrogen peroxide and a water rinse.
 If you must give your dog rawhide, make sure it was made in America.
 For safety, monitor the chewing.
 Throw away the small, chewed down pieces.
 In addition to the chemical risk, rawhide can swell up to four times its original size in your dog’s stomach and cause life-threatening blockages.
 Dogs can chew off and swallow large pieces of rawhide which can get stuck in their esophagus, stomach, or intestines.
 This almost always requires surgical removal.

 I provide my dogs and puppies with NuVet Plus supplements every day.
 These supplements come in a tasty chewable tablet that the puppies and dogs like.

 As a quality breeder, my highest priority is the health of the dogs I breed.
 Part of that responsibility includes doing everything possible to assure their well being after they go to a new home.
-In conjunction with feeding Life’s Abundance I use NuVet Plus to fill in the gaps.
 Giving your new puppy NuVet adds an extra layer of protection, especially during the most critical first year of life.

 Click here to find out more.